chocolatetoothpaste/camino/README.md

 v0.12.0

-* User callbacks are only supplied one request object instead of two.
+* User callbacks are only supplied one object instead of two.
 The request object has been restructured internally.
 Some properties have new names.
 The new object contains the native request/response (along with convenience properties), rather than pollute those native objects.
 See the API section for updated documentation.

-* Generic handling of file uploads has been removed, and dependency on busboy has also been removed.
+* Server: Generic handling of file uploads has been removed, and dependency on busboy has also been removed.
 The code formerly used in the library has been moved to the polyfills section.

+* A default listener for error events is removed.
+Camino still emits an event, but no longer tries to handle it for you.

 * The HTML5 History API is now enabled by default.
 It can be disabled by passsing {history: false} to camino.listen() (see docs)